Raleigh, NC skyline

-Raleigh, NC Crime Rate
+Raleigh, NC Crime Rate & Safety

-Higher crime than 61% of U.S. cities
+Higher crime than 73% of major U.S. cities

 Is Raleigh Safe?

-With an overall crime index of 120, Raleigh has a 20% higher crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 216.
-However, safety varies dramatically by neighborhood, with areas like Glenwood earning an A grade while Central Raleigh rates D+.
+Raleigh has a crime rate that is 10% above the national average.
+Your chance of becoming a victim of violent crime is 1 in 253.

 Crime Index Comparison